Floe-dev/floe/CONTRIBUTING.md

 Your dashboard should be running on port `localhost:3001`, api on `localhost:4000`, and your website on `localhost:3000`.
 If not...🤷‍♂️

-7. You can now configure the web application according to the [usual setup instructions](https://www.notion.so/floe-dev/Docs-UI-Templates-ef503e987aaa4dabb1e388cac9e14d62?pvs=4) 🎉
+7. You can now use the web application locally.
+Navigate to `localhost:3001` to login, then follow the in-app instructions.

 ## Workflow